-Mormon Pioneer Trail Professional Review and Guide
+Mormon Pioneer Trail Professional Guide

 "The West was settled by the strong and hardy who survived the grueling work of pushing handcarts, driving wagons, and riding horses over 1,400 miles to reach the new territory.
 This hike follows a historic trail that was first cut by the emigrant Donner- Reed party; a year later the same route was followed by the Mormon pioneers who followed Brigham Young to their new Zion.